Whitby, Ontario: Transportation

 Ontario Highway 401 runs through the south end of Whitby, with interchanges at Brock Street and Thickson Road.
 Ontario Highway 407 was opened in Whitby in 2016.
 The toll highway passes between Brooklin and the urban portion of the town.
 Ontario Highway 412, connecting the 401 with the 407, also opened to traffic in the same year.
 The highway is a north–south route located just east of the Whitby-Ajax boundary and became toll-free on April 22, 2022.

 The southern terminus of Highway 12 is also located in Whitby.
 It originally extended from Highway 401 northward as part of Brock Street, but this portion was downloaded to Durham Region in 1997.
 The southern terminus is now located just south of Brooklin at Highway 407.
 Finally, Highway 7 runs east–west between Brooklin and the City of Pickering.
 At Brooklin, the road changes to a north–south alignment and is multiplexed with Highway 12 to the northern boundary of the Town.

 Four railways pass through Whitby.
 The Toronto-Montreal corridor main lines of the Canadian National Railway and Canadian Pacific Railway both pass east–west through the south end of town.
 A second CP line running from Toronto to Havelock also passes through the northern part of Whitby.
 Via Rail trains travel through Whitby, but the nearest station is in Oshawa.
 Finally, GO Transit provides frequent service via its Lakeshore East line, which (in Whitby) runs parallel to the CN tracks.
-A GO Station is located in Town.
+Whitby GO Station is located in town.

 Local transit services are provided by the region-wide Durham Region Transit.
 Prior to the Regional service, the Town provided its own service.
 GO Transit buses also connect Whitby with Durham Region (including Port Perry and Beaverton to the north) and areas further afield.

 Whitby Harbour, an important factor in the development of the Town, is now home to a 420-berth recreational marina.

 The closest international airport is Toronto Pearson International Airport, located 65 km to the west in Mississauga.

 Media

-Whitby is served by the Whitby This Week newspaper, part of the Metroland Media Group.
+Until publication ceased on September 15, 2023, Whitby was served by the Whitby This Week newspaper, part of the Metroland Media Group.
 Several other papers have been published in the town over the years, including the Whitby Free Press, which ran from 1971 to 1996.
-Other GTA media outlets also serve the area.
+Other GTA media outlets serve the area, but since September 2023 there have been no newspapers serving Whitby.

 In North Whitby, the Brooklin Town Crier serves approximately 8,000 residents every two weeks.
 The Brooklin Town Crier was established in 2000 by Rhonda Mulcahy, who has since been elected Regional Councillor for Whitby.
 The paper consists primarily of resident contributions, with occasion updates on local and regional politics from Mulcahy.